 AVICLEAR

-AviClear is the first laser treatment designed to specifically treat mild, moderate, and severe inflamed and cystic acne lesions.
-The treatment emits wavelengths that target the sebaceous glands to reduce the sebum production.
-By decreasing your skin’s sebum (aka oil) production, you’re less likely to experience acne following treatment.
+Acne affects nearly all people at some point in their lives, can be difficult to treat, and can leave permanent scarring and psychological effects.
+Topical prescriptions and oral pills can be difficult to maintain and can have unwanted side effects.
+AviClear is the first FDA-cleared energy device designed to specifically treat mild, moderate, and severe inflamed and cystic acne lesions at the source- the oil gland.
+The treatment emits wavelengths of laser light that target the sebaceous (oil) glands to reduce sebum production.
+By decreasing your skin’s sebum production, you’re less likely to experience acne following treatment.
+This treatment is safe for all skin types and ages and can be used to treat acne on the face and the body.

 ISOLAZ